Activities You Can Do in Goleta CA

 If you’re feeling inspired by all this nature, go shopping at the incredible Santa Barbara Orchid Estate (1250 Orchid Dr., sborchid.com).
 Established in 1957, it’s on the edge of town and it’s huge—five acres and thousands of varieties, grown to thrive locally.

-Or perhaps check out the Terra Sol Garden Center (5320 Overpass Rd.), which specialises in agaves and succulents.
+Or perhaps check out the Terra Sol Garden Center (5320 Overpass Rd.), which specializes in agaves and succulents.
 They also do year-round classes in sustainable gardening

 Over at 909 Carlo Dr is Knapp Nursery, a ground-breaking retail nursery and growing facility for annuals, perennials, cactus, and fruit trees.
 The owners, Sandy and Patrick Caswell, grow the vast majority of their own stock.
 The result is 5 acres of plants for all levels of gardener available at great prices.